DJFriar/tommyc.net/content/motorcycle/Tipsy-Goat-Rally.md

 <img class='ridelog-image' src='/images/tipsy_goat/IMG_1774.jpg'>
 <img class='ridelog-image' src='/images/tipsy_goat/IMG_1775.jpg'>

-Having reached Santa Maria, we decided it was time to earn taht food art bonus.
+Having reached Santa Maria, we decided it was time to earn that food art bonus.
 Cool Hand Luke's is a fantastic steakhouse here in the Central Coast, and they serve some of the best Tri-Tip in the area.
-Keisha had never been there, so with our lunch plans settled, we took our lunch break.
+Keisha had never been there, so with our lunch plans settled, we headed over to get our grub on.

 Here is what my plate looked like at the beginning:
 <img class='ridelog-image' src='/images/tipsy_goat/IMG_2916.jpg'>

 And here is the art piece it turned into:
 <img class='ridelog-image' src='/images/tipsy_goat/IMG_2919.jpg'>

-We continued north towards our goat, stopping along the way.
+With our bellies now full, we continued north towards our goat, stopping along the way.
 <img class='ridelog-image' src='/images/tipsy_goat/IMG_1778.jpg'>
 <img class='ridelog-image' src='/images/tipsy_goat/IMG_1779.jpg'>
 <img class='ridelog-image' src='/images/tipsy_goat/IMG_1780.jpg'>

-Having reached the Avila Valley Barn, we quickly found our goat (and an amazing Apple Pie candle, not pictured).
+We had Avila Valley Barn as a required stop as we knew they would have some goats.
+We parked and when we started walking into the place, they happened to be the first thing we ran into.
 <img class='ridelog-image' src='/images/tipsy_goat/IMG_2922.jpg'>

 Having captured our goat bonus, we took a slightly scenic route over towards San Luis Obispo, capturing whatever bonuses we encountered along the way.